terreng/simple-web-server/howTo/HTACCESS.md

 <p>serverSideJavaScript - Just what it sounds like</p>
 <p>If you want more features - Make an issue!</p>
 <br>
-<h1>Extra Features</h1>
-<p>You can now control the amount of access the user has.</p>
-<p>You can now allow/deny the user the option to view (GET request) wsc.htaccess files</p>
-<p>You can now allow/deny uploading (PUT request) wsc.htaccess files (Helpful for when making something like a file hosting, the only question with doing that is why are you using a web server as simple as this)</p>
-<p>You can now allow/deny deleting (DELETE request) wsc.htaccess files (Why you would enable this - I dont know)</p>
-<p>FOR MAXIMUM SECURITY - IT IS RECOMMENDED TO LEAVE THESE ALL TURNED OFF!!</p>
 <h1>Making the file</h1>
-<p>A wsc.htaccess file is actually a javascript array, which means one problem with the file will cause it not to work - So be careful.
+<p>A .swshtaccess file is actually a javascript array, which means one problem with the file will cause it not to work - So be careful.
 No additional info can be put into the file</p>
 <p>Note - If you are trying to redirect to some index.html file and you have the option to automatically show index.html turned on, your path will go from '/somepath/index.html' to '/somepath/'</p>
 <p>Note - If you are trying to redirect to some .html file and you have the option to remove .html extension turned on, leave the .html extension.
 The web server will handle the request and forward it to have no .html extension</p>